 A coming of age story in a very different America.

 A college party lands freshman Hal Christianson in an America that could have been: no smartphones, no cars, no flush toilets.
 What he finds is a squabbling bunch of states, the consequence of the colonies having grown up on their own after European civilization collapsed from plague in the 1670s, and they are poised on the brink of war.
-There is no obvious way home and even asking is fraught with danger.
-People who appear like he did – as if from nowhere – are called Magicals, agents of Satan, to be killed out of hand.

 “Now that the man was closer, Hal could see the irregular stitching that had fashioned his garments.
 “I never thought I’d see anybody like you around here.”